9 Ways Selling Homemade Food Could Leave You Needing A Solicitor

 8. Not describing the food and drink you sell accurately

 There are two sides to this – on the one hand, you need to ensure that what you sell is the same as what you advertise to avoid discrepancy in quality or size between what customers get and what they think they’re getting.
 Secondly, you need to be absolutely sure about the ingredients of your product, particularly if they contain nuts, dairy, gluten and of course, meat.

 9. Not having a licence for selling hot food and drink late at night, or selling food on the street

 To sell food on the street you will need a street trading licence while selling hot food or drink after 11:00 pm requires a late night refreshment licence.
 Contact your council to find out more.

+You can also join our blog newsletter and get helpful advice about starting your own business delivered directly to your email.
 Every week we publish a new article on business-related topics ranging from business planning to wellbeing and inspiration.

 More general information for food businesses is available from the Food Standards Agency: https://www.food.gov.uk

 Planning a startup in the food industry

 As you can see, there are a host of considerations and requirements you should investigate if you want to start a food company of your own.
 They shouldn’t be barriers to getting started, they just need to be included into your business plan.
 Some of them will involve additional costs to your business that you’ll need to factor in when calculating if you can make money.
 They will have an affect on your business profit & loss (hitting your profit margins) and cash flow (additional cash going out at certain points each month).
 Make sure you forecast your business properly to make sure the numbers work.
 If you do this properly then you’ll be well on your way to being a true food entrepreneur!